IllinoisWCS/IllinoisWCS.github.io/README.md

 * camelCase, not snake_case

-* Braces on the left
+* Braces on the right

 * Lines should not be longer than 80 characters